Your eyes don't deceive you: you really are looking at the creamiest, crunchiest Cheetos Mac and Cheese you'll ever find!

 - I stored leftovers in the fridge and ate them for the next two days.
 The Cheetos topping isn't QUITE as crunchy after being in the fridge, but it didn't get soggy and still tasted awesome.

-Okay - I really hope you guys try this one!
+Okay - I really hope you guys try my Cheeto mac and cheese!
 I think you'll find it's pretty much impossible to screw it up and not end up with something incredible!
-Stay tuned for March’s Mac of the Month!

 xo - C